appunite/Loudius/README.md

 ### Example Experiment
 Here's an example of an experiment that meets our rules:

-Branch Name: experiment/user-profile-ui
+Branch Name: experiment/navigation-by-voyager-library
-Purpose: To experiment with different UI components for the user profile screen.
+Purpose: Check compose navigation with voyager library.
+Compare that with standard way.
-Goal: To improve the user experience and make the screen more visually appealing.
+Goal: To resolve which navigation is better for compose.
+What are the pros and cons of each way.
-Method: Test different UI components and layouts on the screen and collect user feedback.
+Method: Implement navigation with voyager library.

 ### How to set environmental variable on mac?
 1. Launch zsh (command `zsh`)